SUSTAINABILITY

 Water Consumption

-SDG 6 on “Clean Water and Sanitation” demands us to be more efficient in water use to achieve universal coverage by 2030.
-Our water consumption per ton of production decreased from 1.45 m³ in 2020 to 1.00 m³ in 2023.
+SDG 6 on “Clean Water and Sanitation” demands us to be more efficient in water use to achieve universal coverage.
+Our water consumption per ton of production increased from 1.45 m³ in 2020 to 3.10 m³ in 2024.
+However, in 2024, TAMA experienced a notable rise in water consumption, primarily due to unauthorized use of our public network connection by third parties through illicit taps.

 Paper Consumption